laro/Cilia/README.md

 `Int` (i.e. signed) as type for `*.size()`
 - Because mixed integer arithmetic ("signed - unsigned") and "unsigned - unsigned" is difficult to handle.
     - In C/C++ `aUInt - 1 >= 0` is _always_ true (even if `aUInt` is `0`)
-- When working with sizes, calculating the difference is common; Then you are limited to `PtrDiff` (i.e. signed integer) anyway.
+- When working with sizes, calculating the difference is common; Then you are limited to `SSize`/`PtrDiff` (i.e. signed integer) anyway.
 - Who needs more than 2GB of data in a single "array", should please use a 64 bit platform.
 - For bounds checking, the two comparisons `x >= 0` and  `x < width` may very well be reduced to a single `UInt(x) < width` _by the compiler_ in an optimization step.
 - Then types ~~`Size`~~ and ~~`SSize`~~/~~`PtrDiff`~~ are not necessary anymore, so two types less.